ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Military Models For Change.md

 In areas other than the economy, the military emphasized Peru's Indian past, made **Quechua** the official language, and taught Indians history in the schools.
 These reforms were made in relative freedom without having to arrest the political opposition.
 The military, however, disbanded **former principal political parties** and did not have free democratic elections until 1980.

+By September, 1975, General Velasco was replaced in a military coup because of his radical reforms.
+His accomplishments were:

+1. Land reform
+2. Reduction of the power of the traditional oligarchy
+3. Nationalization of major resources
+4. Expanded economic role of the state

+Gradually the military lost their commitment to reform and in 1980, Fernando Belaunde Terry returned to power.

+In returning to power, Fernando Belaunde Terry was faced with huge economic powers